HSNL-TAs/2016-ITCN-simple-time/readme.md

 # Simple-time
-A simple server that replies current time to connected client.
+This is a socket programming example, a simple server that replies current time to connected client.<br>

 ## Download
 #### With simple browser